neumino/neumino.github.io/movies.md

-### The Mad Women&#39;s Ball
+### Everybody&#39;s Talking About Jamie
-*Released on 2021-09-17, vote average 7.3*
+*Released on 2021-09-10, vote average 6*

-Eugenie has a unique gift: she hears and sees the dead.
-When her family discovers her secret, at the end of the 19th century, she is taken by her father and brother to the neurological clinic at La Pitié Salpêtrière with no possibility of escaping her fate.
-Her destiny becomes entwined with that of Geneviève, a nurse at the hospital.
+Jamie New is 16 and doesn’t quite fit in—instead of pursuing a &#34;real&#34; career he dreams of becoming a drag queen.
+Uncertain about his future, Jamie knows one thing for sure: he is going to be a sensation.
+Supported by his loving mom and his amazing friends, Jamie overcomes prejudice, beats the bullies and steps out of the darkness, into the spotlight.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/YW-69FfY7z8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/AXhpTZeG4eg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>